bruhitsj/Journal-/README.md

 # October 28, 2024

-One positive thing about computer science is that it helps up keep track of votes and percentages of voters.
+One positive thing about computer science is that it helps up keep track of votes and per Y centages of voters.
 One negative impact about computer science is that votes could be hacked, and rigged

 # November 17, 2024